+One point to bear in mind when considering diesel vs gasoline cars is the filling cost.
 From a financial perspective, there are no big differences between a gasoline and a diesel car at the moment.
-Another significant characteristic you should be aware that gasoline cars cost less in repairing while a fixing a broken diesel car will be more expensive.
-New diesel cars also cost more for tax than gasoline but it does not get as high depreciation rate as a gasoline car does.
+Another significant characteristic you should be aware that gasoline cars cost less in repairing while fixing a broken diesel car will be more expensive.
+New diesel cars also cost more for tax than gasoline but it does not get as high depreciation rates as a gasoline car does.

 One point to bear in mind when choosing a car that matches your demand is the filling cost